BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_5_Testing_a_Bitcoin_Script.md

 _Signature Problems._ Allegedly, all signatures are assumed valid if a scripthash is not provided.
 This does not seem to be the case.
 Given that you're not signing actual transactions, and there's no discussion of how to sign a nonce, it's unclear how this even would work — again majorly impacting the utility of this site.

 _Number Problems_.
-The BTC debugger doesn't recognize numbers of 17 or more.
-This is not unusual, as 1 to 16 become OP_1 to OP_16, but beyond that requires an OP_PUSHDATA.
+The BTC debugger doesn't recognize integers of 17 or more.
+This is not unusual, as 1 to 16 translate to OP_1 to OP_16, while going beyond that requires an OP_PUSHDATA.
 However, if you're not insulated from this sort of complexity, you might as well be translating to hexcode yourself.

 _If signatures were indeed considered valid, this would be a great resource, but between that not working and having to annoyingly type in code as a URL, this is another online script tester that's barely usable currently.
 The one saving grace is that real transactions can be examined, down to the Bitcoin script ... but the site hasn't been recording new transactions since December 2016.